 Pricing

-- Scale - $30/user/month (annual) or $40/month (monthly) with advanced security, dedicated support, and enterprise CRM functionality.
+- Scale - $30/user/month (annual) or $40/month (monthly) with advanced security, dedicated support, and enterprise CRM features

-The cost comparison with Salesforce Scheduler reveals substantial savings: while Salesforce requires $25/user/month for scheduling alone plus $165/user/month minimum for Enterprise CRM licenses ($190/user/month total), Zeeg delivers both capabilities starting at $10/user/month.
+Let’s have a look at the cost comparison: Salesforce requires $25/user/month for scheduling alone plus $165/user/month minimum for Enterprise CRM licenses ($190/user/month total).
+With Zeeg, on the other hand, you get both starting at $10/user/month.
 A team of 10 would pay $160/month on Zeeg's Business plan versus $1,900/month for Salesforce Scheduler with required licenses: saving over $1,700 monthly.

 User reviews

-Next up, there's Calendly, probably the most recognized name in the scheduling software space.
-Unlike Salesforce Scheduler's complex setup process, Calendly gets you booking meetings within minutes of signing up.
-The platform focuses on making scheduling painless through a clean interface and broad integration support, though it lacks some of the specialized resource management that Salesforce offers.
+Moving on to probably the most recognized name in scheduling software, Calendly focuses on making appointment booking as simple as possible.
+Unlike Salesforce Scheduler's rather intricate setup process, Calendly gets you booking meetings within minutes of signing up.
+The platform focuses on ease of use through a clean interface and impressive integration support, though it lacks some of the specialized resource management that Salesforce has to offer.

 Key features

-Quick meeting links - Share personalized booking URLs that let people schedule time with you instantly.
+- Quick meeting links - Share personalized booking URLs (a.k.a.
+Calendly links) that let people schedule time with you instantly

-Calendar integrations - Sync with Google Calendar, Outlook, and Office 365 to prevent double-bookings (but no Apple Calendar!)
+- Calendar integrations - Sync with Google Calendar, Outlook, and Office 365 to prevent double-bookings (but no Apple Calendar for new users)

-A lot of people use Calendly because it’s simple: you can share a link and start booking meetings immediately.
-However, it's worth noting that Calendly discontinued Apple Calendar integration for new users in 2024, which might be a dealbreaker if you rely on iCloud.
-The platform also charges per user with tiers that get expensive as teams grow, which makes it pricier than some alternatives when you need features like routing or round-robin scheduling.
+Many people use Calendly because it's simple: you share a link and start booking meetings immediately.
+But it's also worth mentioning that Calendly discontinued Apple Calendar integration for new users in 2024, which might be a dealbreaker if you rely on iCloud.
+The platform also charges per user with tiers that get expensive as teams grow, which makes it more expensive than some alternatives when you need features like routing or round-robin scheduling.

 Calendly vs Salesforce Scheduler

-Pricing model - Calendly charges straightforward per-user fees starting at $10/month, whereas Salesforce Scheduler costs $25/user/month plus mandatory Enterprise licenses.
+- Pricing model - Calendly has simple per-user pricing starting at $10/month, whereas Salesforce Scheduler costs $25/user/month plus mandatory Enterprise licenses

-Resource management - Salesforce Scheduler offers sophisticated resource allocation with skills-based matching, while Calendly provides basic team scheduling.
+- Resource management - Salesforce Scheduler gets you elaborate resource allocation with skills-based matching, while you get basic team scheduling with Calendly

-CRM integration - Calendly connects to various CRMs through integrations, but Salesforce Scheduler provides native, deep integration within the Salesforce ecosystem.
+- CRM integration - Calendly connects to various CRMs through integrations, but Salesforce Scheduler provides native, deep integration within Salesforce.

 Pros and cons